 How to Install EPEL on Rocky Linux

 EPEL (Extra Packages for Enterprise Linux) extends Rocky Linux with thousands of production-ready packages maintained by the Fedora Project.
-Tools like iotop, fail2ban, updated development libraries, and web server modules arrive through EPEL without sacrificing stability.
-If the default repositories feel limited, EPEL unlocks modern tools and development capabilities in minutes.
+Tools like fail2ban for intrusion detection, htop for interactive process monitoring, and nvtop for GPU monitoring arrive through EPEL without sacrificing the stability that enterprise environments require.
+If the default repositories feel limited for your workloads, EPEL unlocks modern tools and development capabilities in minutes.

 This guide covers installing EPEL on Rocky Linux 10, 9, and 8 with version-specific setup details.
-Rocky Linux 10 and 9 use the CRB repository, Rocky Linux 8 uses PowerTools, and standard EPEL is sufficient for all three.
-EPEL Next exists for CentOS Stream 9 compatibility and is optional on Rocky Linux unless a package specifically calls for it.
+Each version requires enabling a development repository before EPEL works correctly: Rocky Linux 10 and 9 use the CRB (CodeReady Builder) repository, while Rocky Linux 8 uses PowerTools.
+Understanding this prerequisite prevents common package dependency errors during installation.

 sudo dnf upgrade --refresh